Revised FACEM Training Program from 2022

 A. No, you must have general registration at the time of application.

-Q. I will have completed a full 8-week term in Emergency by the time the references are due.
+Q. I will have completed a full 6-month FTE placement in Emergency by the time the references are due.
 Can I still apply?

-A. No, you must have completed an 8-week term in Emergency by the closing date for your application Round.
+A. No, you must have completed a 6-month FTE placement in Emergency by the closing date for your application Round.